Alibaba's Magic Numbers

 - MAU number and its demographics imply Alibaba has the entire market.

-- Cainiao's three-year old logistical network equals the combination of the world's top four package delivery companies and it is prominently mentioned in their Singles Day press releases, yet it is not part of Alibaba's monetization model.
+- Cainiao's three-year old logistical network equals the combination of the world's top four package delivery companies and it is prominently mentioned in their Singles' Day press releases, yet it is not part of Alibaba's monetization model.

-- Alipay claim of having settled $17.9 billion in GMV is dubious given the definition of GMV.
+- Alipay's claim of having settled $17.9 billion in GMV is dubious given the definition of GMV.

 - Alipay may unwittingly have claimed a world record with 120,000 payment transactions per second.